 This mosque was completed in 2007 by former Lebanese Prime Minister Rafik Hariri, who is buried beside it.
 Designed by Azmi Fakhuri, the blue-domed mosque shows Ottoman inspiration.

-Kissing the Jawaaraa, what is considered holy dust, on the inner walls of Darga, the main shrine within Annajina (Sheikh Hussein) Compound in ETHIOPIA.
+A woman pays respect to holy dust on the inner walls of Darga, the main shrine within Annajina (Sheikh Hussein) Compound in Ethiopia.
+Photo by Swiatoslaw Wojtkowiak

-These fantastic paintings are made on the ceiling of the round stairwell in the Ali Qapu building, a small castle located in Naghsh-e Jahan Square, in Isfahan, IRAN.
+Paintings adorn the ceiling of the round stairwell in a small castle located in Naghsh-e Jahan Square, in Isfahan, Iran.
+Photo by Hamed Saber

 Welcome to the Islamic Studies Program